Skip to content

 The effect system is extensible — define your own effect type and a client handler for it, the same way components and columns extend the renderer.

-use Lattice\Lattice\Effects\Attributes\AsEffect;
+use Lattice\Ui\Effects\Attributes\AsEffect;

-use Lattice\Lattice\Effects\Effect;
+use Lattice\Ui\Effects\Effect;

 #[AsEffect('confetti')]

-final readonly class ConfettiEffect extends Effect
+final class ConfettiEffect extends Effect

 {

-public function __construct(public int $pieces = 100) {}
+public function __construct(public readonly int $pieces = 100) {}

 }